-Azure Maps supports two ways to authenticate requests: Shared Key and Azure Active Directory (Azure AD).
-This article explains these authentication methods to help guide your implementation.
+Azure Maps supports two ways to authenticate requests: Shared Key authentication and Azure Active Directory (Azure AD) authentication.
+This article explains both authentication methods to help guide your implementation of Azure Maps services.

 Shared Key authentication

-For information about viewing your keys, see View authentication details.
+For information about viewing your keys in the Azure portal, see Manage authentication.

 Azure Maps generates a unique identifier (client ID) for each Azure Maps account.
-When you combine this client ID with additional parameters, you can request tokens from Azure AD by specifying the following value:
+You can request tokens from Azure AD when you combine this client ID with additional parameters.

 For more information about how to configure Azure AD and request tokens for Azure Maps, see Manage authentication in Azure Maps.

-For general information about requesting tokens from Azure AD, see What is authentication?.
+For general information about authenticating with Azure AD, see What is authentication?.

 x-ms-client-id is the Azure Maps account-based GUID that appears on the Azure Maps authentication page.

-Here's an example of an Azure Maps route request that uses an OAuth token:
+Here's an example of an Azure Maps route request that uses an Azure AD OAuth Bearer token: